 The Aurlandsfjord and Nærøyfjord – UNESCO World Heritage

-Flåm, Aurland and Gudvangen are perfect starting points for experiences in and around the Aurlandsfjord and Nærøyfjord, two of the world’s most beautiful and dramatic fjords that are also included in UNESCO’s World Heritage List.
+Flåm, Aurland and Gudvangen are perfect starting points for experiences in and around the Aurlandsfjord and Nærøyfjord, two of the world’s most beautiful and dramatic fjords.
+On 14 July 2005, the Nærøyfjord together with the Geirangerfjord became part of our common UNESCO’s world heritage.

-Flåm Railway is the train journey from fjord to mountain, perhaps the most beautiful train journey in the world.
-Combine this train journey with cycling along Rallarvegen which goes from the high mountains via Flåmsdalen Valley to Flåm.
+Flåm Railway is the train journey from fjord to mountain, perhaps the most beautiful railway in the world.
+You can combine this train journey with cycling along Rallarvegen which goes from the high mountains via Flåmsdalen Valley to Flåm.
 Aurlandsdalen Valley is one of Norway’s most popular hikes.
+The lower part of Aurlandsdalen, which is also the most popular, starts from Østerbø and ends at Vassbygdi in Aurland.

-The Nærøyfjord and Aurlandsfjord are both part of the 204 kilometer long Sognefjord.
+The Nærøyfjord and Aurlandsfjord are both part of the 204 kilometer long Sognefjord which is located in the northern part of the county of Vestland, in the middle of Western Norway.

 Luster and the Lustrafjord – The top of Norway

 The Lustrafjord and Luster area is deemed to be one of the most beautiful spots in the country.
-It is where the fjords meet the top of Norway and the mountains and glaciers never end.
+It is where the fjords meet the top of Norway and the mountains and glaciers never ends.
 There are many wonderful and exciting things to see and do there.

 Nigardsbreen glacier in Jostedal and Austerdalsbreen glacier at Veitastrond are two of the most beautiful and most easily accessible glaciers in Norway.
-Mørkridsdalen and Fortunsdalen are two classic areas for mountain hikes near Skjolden, which is located in the innermost part of the Lustrafjord.
+Mørkridsdalen and Fortunsdalen are two classic areas for mountain hikes near Skjolden, which is located at the innermost part of the Lustrafjord.
+Stay at Skjolden Hotel in Skjolden, a great hotel with short-travelled food and drinks from the top shelf.

 Hotels and accommodation in the Sognefjord area